MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 You can use CQD to report on RMC user responses, and sample reports are included in the CQD template.
 However, they aren’t discussed in detail in this guide.
-For more information about RMC in Skype for Business Online and guidance for educating users to give useful RMC responses, see the following [blog post](https://blogs.technet.microsoft.com/jenstr/2015/05/05/rate-my-call-in-skype-for-business-2015/).
+For more information about RMC in Skype for Business Online and guidance for educating users to give useful RMC responses, see this [blog post](https://blogs.technet.microsoft.com/jenstr/2015/05/05/rate-my-call-in-skype-for-business-2015/).

 ### Categories of quality